 Nor did John intend to teach us that the Son preexisted "with" God from the very beginning of creation.
 De 32:39 says, "See now that I, even I, am he, and there is no god with me: I kill, and I make alive; I wound, and I heal: neither is there any that can deliver out of my hand."
 Yahweh the Father is speaking here.
 He is saying there is no other "elohim" or no other God with Him.
 John 1:1 says, " . . .and the Word was WITH God, and the Word was God."
 If the "Word" is the Son and the Son was WITH God and was God, how does that harmonize with the above verse?
 In De 32:39, since Yahweh was speaking, then there was no other God with Him, not even the Son.

 Since Yeshua is called "The Word of God" in Rev.19:13, the translators of the KJV assumed the "Word" of Jn.1:1 was also Yeshua and therefore, capitalized the word "word" and used the pronoun "him" in reference to the "word."
-The Greek for "Word" is "logos."
-It appears in the text written with a small letter l.
-Logos means "the spoken word" or "something said (including the thought)."
+The Greek for "Word" is "logos" and it means "the spoken word" or "something said (including the thought)."
 In that sense the word is an "it," not a person but a thing.
 The great English translator William Tyndale renders it that way in his 1525 version as does the Matthew's Bible of 1537, the Great Bible of 1539, the Geneva Bible of 1560, and the Bishop's Bible of 1568.
 (Click here for more info.)
 Verse 3 should read, "All things were made through it; and without it was not anything made that was made."
 In other words, Yahweh spoke creation into existence.
 This understanding agrees perfectly with passages such as Gen.1:3,6,9,11,14, 20, and 24 all of which begin, "And Elohim said."
 Yahweh spoke and it was done.
 Ps.33:6,9 says, "By the word of Yahweh were the heavens made; and all the host by the breath of his mouth. . .
 For He spoke and it was; He commanded, and it stood fast."
 Not only did Yahweh speak creation into existence, but He also spoke His Son Yeshua into existence; "And the word (Yahweh's spoken word) was made flesh" (Jn.1:14).
 Yeshua did not become the "Word of [Yahweh]" until his birth as a flesh and blood male child.

 How then should we translate verse 1?
 "In the beginning was the word; and the word was with [Yahweh], and the word was [Yahweh]'s" is one suggestion.
 The Greek word translated "God" is "theos."
 The Greek does not have a different word to show possession.
 Therefore, theos can be translated "Yahweh" or "Yahweh's."
 The possessive form makes this verse so clear and in harmony with the phrase "the word was with Yahweh."